jarvisar/interpreter/README.md

 An arithmetic interpreter with x86-64 assembly code generator for evaluating mathematical expressions.

 ### Lexer
-The input expression is first converted into a token stream by the lexer, which identifies the different parts of the expression, such as numbers and operators.
+The input expression is first converted into a token stream by the lexer, which identifies the different parts of the expression, such as numbers, operators, and functions.

 ### Parser
 The token stream is then parsed by the parser, which creates a tree of nodes that represents the expression.
 The tree is made up of three types of nodes: